Astral Loyak - Women's Review

 Warmth

-The mesh and hydrophobic canvas uppers do make for an efficiently draining shoe.
+However, the mesh and hydrophobic canvas uppers make for an efficiently draining shoe.
+Some users may consider sizing up if they want to wear this with layers.

 Due to its minimalist design, the Loyak was not quite as durable as other products we tested.
-While its stitching and overall quality are sound, we noticed fraying in the canvas and mesh after testing them for a few months on the water.
-Our testers are aware that Astral has somewhat of a reputation for lack of durability, and this was beginning to show.
+While the stitching and overall quality are sound, we noticed fraying in the canvas and mesh after testing them for a few months on the water.
+If you expect to be stuffing your toes under the thwart of a raft every day, these are unlikely to hold up for a long season.

 The Loyaks aren't meant to be a burly shoe, though.
 What they lack in durability, they make up for in sensitivity and minimalism.
-The design and durability of this shoe make it clear that it's not made for high-abrasion activities like canyoneering.
+The design and durability of this shoe make it clear they were not made for high-abrasion activities like canyoneering.

 Sensitivity

 These were some of the only shoes we tested that we felt confident would not come off in a whitewater swim.
-They curved around logs and rocks easily for better balance, given their flexibility.
+Given their flexibility, they curved around logs and rocks easily for better balance.

 Should You Buy the Astral Loyak?

-With its remarkable traction and comfort, the women's Astral Loyak is the go-to for the minimalist kayaker.
-They fit snugly with bare feet and warm layers, its canvas and mesh construction draining water efficiently.
-It offers sensitivity and flexibility on par with a neoprene bootie but is stylish-looking enough to be worn around town and to work.
-For a high-performing low-profile shoe, you'll want the Astral Loyak.
+With remarkable traction and comfort, the women's Astral Loyak is a great choice for water lovers.
+They fit snugly with bare feet and warm layers, and their canvas and mesh construction drains water efficiently.
+They offer sensitivity and flexibility on par with a neoprene bootie, but are stylish-looking enough to be worn around town and to work.
+For a high-performing, low-profile shoe, you'll want the Astral Loyak.
 Above the average performance of products we tested, the Astral Loyak seems right on target regarding their price.
 They are reliable on the water and look good in street clothes.
 Their water-to-street versatility makes them a great value.
-Coupled with Astral's stellar warranty, the Loyaks are a great kayaking shoe for those looking for the step between a more inexpensive neoprene bootie and a burlier river shoe.
+Coupled with Astral's stellar warranty, the Loyaks are a great shoe for those looking for the step between a more inexpensive neoprene bootie and a burlier water shoe.
 And we applaud Astral's successful attempt to make an athletic and aesthetic shoe.

 What Other Water Shoes Should You Consider?